cnaus-system/registry-core/RFCs/RFC0003_ProofLayer.md

 A proof guarantees origin when:

-1. It is issued by the Root Authority.
+1. It is Root Authority–issued
-2. It is bound to a specific `registry_id`.
+2. It binds to a specific `registry_id`
-3. Its timestamp aligns with the first corresponding lifecycle event.
+3. Timestamp matches the first lifecycle event
-4. The hash represents the earliest known version of the artifact.
+4. Hash represents earliest valid version
-5. There are no older valid proofs for the same registry entry.
+5. No older valid proof exists

-Revocation establishes an **upper boundary on origin**:
+### Revocation Boundaries for Origin

-- No new origins or proofs MAY be associated with a revoked `registry_id`.
+- No new proofs MAY be issued for revoked entries.
-- Validators MUST treat the revocation event as final for origin claims.
+- Validators MUST treat revocation as the final origin boundary.

-If two proofs conflict, the chronologically earlier one is authoritative unless revoked.
+- In case of conflicting proofs, the earliest valid proof is authoritative unless revoked.

 ---